klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.isPauser(address)
 ```
-Returns `true` if an input account is pauser which have permission to pause.
+Returns `true` if the given account is a pauser which has permission to suspend transferring tokens.

 **Parameters**